sviswana/meanStackChatApp/README.md

-MEAN Stack Chat App with Emoji Buttons Enabled
+MEAN Stack Chat Application with Emoji Buttons Enabled

+To run, first execute 'npm install' and then 'npm start'.